yaojiezheng1-droid/amazon_order/README.md

 Follow these steps to generate the purchase order:

-1. Look up the SKU in `order_generation/docs/complete_mapping.json` to determine any accessories.
-The entry for `48-82P3-QSFG` lists accessories `US-RB01-01`, `SSD`, `ST1122-1-2` and `ST1122-5` with a 1:1 ratio.
+1. Look up the SKU in `order_generation/docs/complete_mapping.json` to determine any accessories and their ratios.
-2. Copy the JSON templates for the main product and each accessory from `order_generation/json_template/`.
-Set the `数量/个` field to the requested quantity multiplied by the accessory ratio (800 in this example).
+2. Copy the JSON templates for the main product and each accessory from `order_generation/json_template/` and update the `数量/个` field using the requested quantity.
-3. Open `order_generation/docs/empty_base_template.xlsx` and manually copy
-   the values from each JSON file into the matching cells.
-Do **not** run any Python scripts to generate the spreadsheet.

-This procedure ensures the PO includes the product and all required accessories for the specified quantity.
+3. Decide whether the items come from one factory or several:
+   - **Different factories** – keep the templates separate and create one Excel file for each factory.
+   - **Same factory** – merge the JSON data first by appending all entries to the `products` list and combining the `cells` section by selecting the most appropriate value for each cell.
+4. Ensure that `order_generation/docs/empty_base_template.xlsx` matches the
+   cell addresses used in the JSON templates.
+If they do not match, update `generate_order_template.py` accordingly.
+5. Run `generate_order_template.py` to fill the spreadsheet(s).
+The script
+   defaults to `empty_base_template.xlsx` and writes the values from the JSON file.
+6. Review the generated Excel file(s) manually and fix any remaining issues.

+This process keeps products from different factories on separate spreadsheets while still providing a single sheet when everything is sourced from one factory.